 Keep up a proactive communication strategy

 This communication will help you avoid customer complaints and make sure that those visiting your location know what to expect.
-Share pictures of your location to help communicate the changes you’ve made and how your business is thriving with the new norm.
+Share pictures of your location to help communicate the changes you’ve made and how your business is a welcoming and safe place for people to venture into.

 Checklist: Proactive customer communication after reopening